nsacyber/HIRS/docs/install/aca-install.md

 ---
-title: ACA Install
+title: ACA Package Install
 ---

 # ACA Install

-On Linux and Windows devices you can install the HIRS Attestation Certificate Authority (ACA) via Docker (the preferred method).
-Alternatively, on Linux only, you can install the ACA via a release package or by building from source.
+On Linux and Windows devices you can install the HIRS ACA via Docker (the preferred method).
+Alternatively, on Linux only, you can install the ACA via a release package.

 ## Option 1: Install ACA via Docker (Linux or Windows)